Tryibion/FlaxSimpleCoroutines/README.md

 3. Use the `SimpleCoroutine` static class to start and stop coroutines.

 ## Examples
+All of these example are ran from a `Script`.

 ### WaitForSeconds
 This example shows a simple way to wait 5 seconds in a coroutine method.